ThisIsMirk/mashable-shares/README.md

 *Credits: Mirza Abubacker, Haaris Abbas, Danish Khan, Aarani Sribavan*
 <br></br>

-## Purpose: Predict if a MASHABLE becomes popular using its attributes as factors.
+## Purpose: Predict the popularity of MASHABLE articles based on its attributes.

 There are 58 predictive attributes to work with, these include attributes like:
 - Num of words in the title